OpenCTI-Platform/docs/docs/administration/decay-exclusion-rules.md

 ### Filters available
-Decay exclusion rules offer some filters, to be allow you to be precise in the definition of indicators that should be prevented from Decaying.
+Decay exclusion rules offer some filters, to allow you to be precise in the definition of indicators that should be prevented from Decaying.

 Currently, you can filter on:
 - Creator